What a letting agent can and can't charge you for when you rent a home.

 How to complain about letting agent fees

-If the letting agent doesn't resolve the problem, you can complain to a letting agent redress scheme.
+You can complain to a letting agent redress scheme if the letting agent doesn't resolve the problem.
 Letting agents must be a member of a redress scheme.

 Only agencies themselves can deal with complaints about the level of fees.